 Charles Lamb was born in 1914, and went to sea as an apprentice with the Clan Line in 1930.
 He later served as a Midshipman in the RNR , and joined the RAF in 1935 to learn to fly.
 He transferred to the Fleet Air Arm in 1938, flew throughout the war, and was given a permanent commission in 1945.
 He remained active in naval and public affairs until his death in 1981.

 Karine Lambert is a photographer and novelist.
-Her first novel, L'Immeuble des femmes qui ont renoncé aux hommes, sold more than 100,000 copies in France.
+Her first novel, L'Immeuble des femmes qui ont renoncé aux hommes, sold more than 120,000 copies in France.
+Now Let's Dance has sold in nine territories, and is already a bestseller in France and Germany.

 The Harvard Lampoon